Tech-at-DU/Sushi-Neko-SpriteKit-Swift4/README.md

-# Sushi Neko SpriteKit Swift 4
+# Sushi Neko SpriteKit

-Use SpriteKit and Swift 4 to build a game like [Timberman](http://www.digitalmelody.eu/games/Timberman).
+Use SpriteKit to build a game like [Timberman](http://www.digitalmelody.eu/games/Timberman).
 This version of the tutorial has been updated for Swift 4 using Xcode 9.

 <!-- screenshots and gifs from licecap (http://www.cockos.com/licecap/), include them in a screenshots folder and reference with relative links -->